steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 #endif
 ```

-Since the non-sugared version also works on macOS, it’s not necessary to do an if/else dance at all, but it’s a good pattern to document how it should work, in the hopes that the bug gets fixed before the GM.
+Since the non-sugared version also works on macOS, it’s not necessary to do an if/else dance at all.
+However, this is a good pattern to document how it should work, assuming the bug gets fixed before the GM.

 ### Predicate Issues